 Baby Trend Snap-N-Go EX Universal Review

-Bottom line: Sort of universal, but the strap attachment is one we don't like
+Bottom line: Sort of universal, but its hard to push and turn, and the strap attachment is one we don't like

 RELATED REVIEW: The Best Stroller and Car Seat Combos for 2017